hj-n/vivim_plus/README.md

 Convienient, light, simple vim.

-Implemented by the undergraduated students from POSTECH, POSTECH CSED332 Software Design Method (2019 Fall)
+Implemented by the undergraduated students from POSTECH, HIT, UTT, as the group project of POSTECH CSED332 Software Design Method (2019 Fall) class.

 ### Contributor